psv-plugins-archive/sharpscale/README.md

 - Original: system default
 - Integer: scale by multiplying the width and height of the framebuffer by the largest integer less than or equal to four such that the product width and height is less than or equal to the display width and height, respectively
 - Real: no scaling
+- Fitted: scale the framebuffer up to four times larger or eight times smaller to fit exactly within the display while preserving aspect ratio

 In integer and real modes, a few lines may be cropped from the top and bottom to preserve aspect ratio of the framebuffer.

 #### PS1 aspect ratio modes

-PS1 aspect ratio modes only take effect in integer or real scaling modes but is applied before scaling.
+PS1 aspect ratio modes only take effect in integer, real, and fitted scaling modes and is applied before scaling.

 - Pixel: aspect ratio of the framebuffer
 - 4∶3: aspect ratio is forced to 4∶3